Manage nodes

 -

-On the cluster detail page, go to the Node pool tab, then click the [More] icon > Configure node pool.
+On the cluster's detail page, go to the Node pool tab and select the node pool you want to view.

 -

-- Click on the node name to view detailed node informationNode status Node status information
+- Click the node name to view detailed node informationNode status Node status details

 -Running